abhinavgorthy25/semiconductor_packaging/README.md

 ![Screenshot 2025-04-17 at 6 51 02 PM](https://github.com/user-attachments/assets/fc4c41ea-9c65-40fd-a686-c90ba8e7dcbf)

-Laser marking is performed on the Mold component, necessitating adequate headroom to ensure the integrity of wirebonds.
+Laser marking is performed on the Mold component to ensure adequate headroom to ensure the integrity of wirebonds.

 ![Screenshot 2025-04-17 at 6 57 10 PM](https://github.com/user-attachments/assets/b4b39a2c-32ff-4b3f-aa4b-84cfc9822482)

 The subsequent procedure involves attaching the solder balls to the substrate.
-This process elucidated the methodology for constructing a package and subsequently simulating its thermal behavior.
+This methodology is used for constructing a package and subsequently simulating its thermal behavior.

 ## Acknowledgements